Mass killings under communist regimes

-The concept of connecting disparate killings to the status of the communist states which committed them and the concept of trying to ascribe common causes and factors to them have both been supported and criticized by the academic community.
-Some academics view it as an indictment of communism as an ideology, while other academics view it as being overly simplistic and they also view it as being rooted in anti-communism.
-Instead, some academics attribute the causes of the killings to either the political systems or the leaders of the communist states.
-There is also debate over whether or not the famines which occurred during the rule of communist states can be considered mass killings.
-Mass killings which were committed by communist states have been compared to killings which were committed by other types of states.

-Monuments to the victims of communism exist in almost all the capitals of Eastern Europe and one in Washington, D.C.
-A memorial is currently under construction in Ottawa, Canada.
+The concept of connecting these killings to the ideology of the states that committed them has been both supported and criticized by the academic community.
+Some academics view this connection as causal in nature, and thus as an indictment of communism as an ideology, while other academics view such analyses as being overly simplistic and rooted in anti-communism.
+There is academic debate over whether the killings should be attributed to the political system, or primarily to the individual leaders of the communist states; similarly, there is debate over whether all the famines which occurred during the rule of communist states can be considered mass killings.
+Mass killings committed by communist states have been compared to killings which were committed by other types of states.
+Monuments to individuals and groups considered to be victims of communism exist in almost all the capitals of Eastern Europe, as well as many other cities in the world.